 The central most claim of the Christian faith is that Jesus rose from the dead.
 In fact, the resurrection of Jesus is the linchpin of Christianity.
 Specifically, if Jesus really did rise from the dead, then this would seem to prove that his claims are true, i.e. he was the Messiah, the Son of God, and the Savior of the world.
 However, if Jesus did not rise from the dead, then as the Apostle Paul once said (paraphrasing): Your faith is futile, and we are still in sin and are to be pitied above all men (1 Corinthians 15:12-19).
 Translation, this resurrection claim is kind of a BIG DEAL!
 Therefore, in this post I will briefly explore the evidence for the resurrection of Jesus — particularly four key facts.

-First, it is an indisputable fact that Jesus was executed by crucifixion.
+First, if one is going to make a case for Jesus (or anyone) rising from the dead, one must first establish that said person was actually dead.
+To that end, it is an indisputable fact that Jesus was executed by crucifixion.
 Not only do experts and scholars who are Christians attest to this fact, but so too do experts and scholars who are well known skeptics and/or admitted agnostics and atheist.
 For instance, skeptic James Tabor says:

 “I think we need have no doubt that given Jesus’ execution by Roman crucifixion he was truly dead.”